 - Scoring for each rule as well as the overall one.

 After testing your website performance with YSlow, you will receive the specific grades for each area (from A to F).
-From that, it’s easy to know which areas are needing your attention and improvements on your site.
+From that, it’s easy to know which areas need your attention and improvements on your site.

-Another great free tool is Load Impact.
+Load Impact is another excellent free tool for examining your current speed and finding valuable suggestions to improve page performance.
 This tool will generate load from 10 checkpoints simultaneously, and you can even add more areas upon request.

-After processing, Load Impact will illustrate an informative graph, presenting fluctuations of your load time when more users are visiting your website.
+After processing, Load Impact will illustrate an informative graph, presenting your page load time fluctuations when more users visit your website.

 What is more?
-Load Impact shows statistics from the amount of bandwidth usage, the number of requests made, and the number of requests per second.
+Load Impact shows statistics from bandwidth usage, the number of requests made, and the number of requests per second.

-Furthermore, Load Impact provides you with 5 free website performance tests and reports on a monthly basis.
+Furthermore, Load Impact provides you with five free website performance tests and reports every month.

 Uptrends is another handy free web speed test.
 It enables us to test through 35 locations across the globe.

-In terms of the analysis, Uptrends presents colorful results in the waterfall or by domains.
+In terms of the analysis, Uptrends presents colorful results in the waterfall analysis for by domains.
 Owing to that, you can diagnose the troublesome issues of your site and handle them quickly.

-Compared to other tools on the list, Yellow Lab Tools seems strange for some people, but it’s useful for website performance evaluation.
+Yellow Lab Tools seem strange for some people, but it’s useful for website performance evaluation compared to other tools on the list.

 Top 5 Payment Gateways For Magento E-commerce Stores